 Individually, the nations of Scandinavia (and in particular Norway and Sweden) rank high on lists of clean tap water around the world.
 If you put them all together, it's clear that this is the region of the world where you find the safest and most delicious water flowing from taps.

 Finland, while something not considered part of Scandinavia for both political and geographical reasons, filters its naturally clean water multiple times before it reaches the tap, which has caused some local residents to proclaim that Helsinki tap water tastes better than bottled water!

 London is one of the world's most exciting cities, but let's face it.
 Clean water is not the first thing you think of when you walk along the shores of the Thames, or when you read about "Fatbergs" clogging the city's sewers.
 However, the UK is home to some of the cleanest tap water in the world, though it's doubtful any of it originates in London.

 British tap water is clean for many of the same reasons as what you drink while in other countries on this list.
 For one thing, the rural northern reaches of England, Scotland and Wales are home to dozens of freshwater lakes, which are an important source of drinking water for much of the country.
-Additionally, the UK is one of the rainiest countries in the world, which means this supply is constantly replenished.
+Additionally, the UK is one of the rainiest regions in the world, which means this supply is constantly replenished.

 Add these facts to a government that's mostly been pro-environment and a state-of-the-art set of filtration process and you have a recipe for clean, tasty tap water.